Sharishth-Singh/Sharishth-Singh/README.md

 - 👋 Hi, I’m @Sharishth-Singh
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sharishthsingh@iitbhilai.ac.in